kouragita/myjamii-store/README.md

 3. Install dependencies:
 4. Start the development server:
 5. Open http://localhost:3000 in your browser to view the application.

+## API Integration

+The application integrates with a backend API hosted at https://myjamii-store.onrender.com.
+Ensure the API is running and accessible for full functionality.

 ## Contributing